 USA’s Federal School Code is 001057.

 Note: Approximately 30% of all applications each year will be selected by the Federal Processor for a process of review called verification.
-If your application is selected you will be notified through your JagMail email account.
-You will also be able to view the requirements online through your PAWS account.
-In addition, the Federal Processor will perform database matches by comparing your application data with the Social Security Administration, Immigration and Naturalization Service, Selective Service System, National Student Loan Data System, and others.
-Depending on the outcome of these database matches, you may be required to submit additional documentation to USA.
+If an application is selected, the student will be notified through their JagMail email account.
+The requirements will also be available able to view in PAWS.
+In addition, the Federal Processor will perform database matches by comparing the application data with the Social Security Administration, Immigration and Naturalization Service, Selective Service System, National Student Loan Data System, and others.
+Depending on the outcome of these database matches, students may be required to submit additional documentation to USA.

 If USA was listed on the FAFSA and the FAFSA was completed correctly, the University should receive the application results electronically.
 The Office of Financial Aid will then begin corresponding with the student.

-Once a student’s file is complete and accurate, the Office of Financial Aid processes a student award package.
-The awarding process takes approximately two to three weeks.
+Once a student’s file is complete and accurate, the Office of Financial Aid processes a student's aid offer.
+The process takes approximately two to three weeks.

-Students are awarded federal aid based on eligibility and the availability of funds.
-Depending on eligibility, the award could include grants, part-time employment, and/or low-interest loans.
+Students are offered federal aid based on eligibility and the availability of funds.
+Depending on eligibility, the offer could include grants, part-time employment, and/or low-interest loans.

 Students are notified of their awards by email.
-Award notifications are emailed to the student’s USA JagMail email account and can also be viewed on PAWS.
-If a student is awarded money that he/she wishes to refuse, the Office of Financial Aid should be contacted immediately.
+Aid offer notifications are emailed to the student’s JagMail account and can also be viewed on PAWS.
+If a student is offered funds that he/she wishes to refuse, the Office of Financial Aid should be contacted immediately.

-If a student has been awarded a Federal Direct Loan for the first time, a Master Promissory Note (MPN) and Entrance Counseling must be completed at www.studentloans.gov before they can receive loan funds.
+If a student has been offered a Federal Direct Loan for the first time, a Master Promissory Note (MPN) and Entrance Counseling must be completed at https://studentaid.gov before they can receive loan funds.

 ALL Financial Aid refunds are processed by the Office of Student Accounting.
 If the student is due a refund after all tuition and fee charges have been paid, the refund can be issued one of two ways: